 - All other teachers and two years trained teachers will commence on Level 1 and progress according to normal years of service to a maximum of Level 5.

-This applies only to an early childhood/preschool teacher with a university degree, who is appointed as a Director.
+This clause applies only to an early childhood/preschool teacher who is appointed as a Director.

 A full-time employee who is appointed as a Director will be paid, in addition to the amounts payable, an annual allowance based on a percentage of the standard rate, and calculated on the basis of the number of places in the centre for which they are responsible where: